leplatrem/blog.mathieu-leplatre.info/content/Personal/big_life_changes.rst

 was geeky and acquisition of knowledge was permanent!
 Being professional, about code quality, method, approach and taste for sharing, all comes from there.

-It was hence hard to leave and tear that apart, since I certainly could have worked remotely from Barcelona, especially because `the main product <http://geotrek.fr>`_ I was working on is truely becoming a reference.
+It was hence hard to leave and tear that apart, since I certainly could have worked remotely from Barcelona.
+On top of that, `the main product <http://geotrek.fr>`_ I was working on is truely becoming a reference.

 But the opportunity to join Mozilla represents a true aknowledgement and progression